-The two systematic reviews described in Section 5 (Previous systematic reviews and technology assessments) both found that the addition of MRI significantly increased the sensitivity of screening for breast cancer, but increased false positive results; the effect on breast cancer mortality remained unknown because none of the studies had sufficient follow-up duration.
-In one of the meta-analyses , adding MRI to mammography increased the sensitivity from 39% to 94%, but decreased specificity from 94.7% to 77.2%.
+The two systematic reviews described in Section 5 (Previous Systematic Reviews and Technology Assessments) both found that the addition of MRI significantly increased the sensitivity of screening for breast cancer, but increased false positive results; the effect on breast cancer mortality remained unknown because none of the studies had sufficient follow-up duration to evaluate this endpoint.
+In one of the meta-analyses, adding MRI to mammography increased the sensitivity from 39% to 94%, but decreased specificity from 94.7% to 77.2%.
 If the prevalence of breast cancer in a high-risk population is 4.4% (the pooled prevalence across the 14 studies), then adding MRI to mammography in 1000 women would detect an additional 24 breast cancers (increased from 17 to 41) and an additional 167 women would receive false positive results (increased from 51 to 218).

-Summary: Screening MRI of the breast
+Summary: Screening MRI of the Breast

-There are no data evaluating MRI in a general screening population with dense breasts, nor in populations at intermediate risk (10% to 20% lifetime risk).
+There are no data evaluating MRI in a general screening population with dense breasts, nor in populations at intermediate risk (15% to 20% lifetime risk).
 The data from high-risk populations suggests that the addition of MRI would more than double the cancer detection rate (best estimate 2.4-fold increase) with a four-fold increase in the recall rate (best estimate 4.3-fold increase).
+Estimates based on these data are shown in Table 7 below.
+There is a high level of uncertainty around these values because of the lack of direct evidence from studies of MRI in women with dense breast tissue and because of the heterogeneity of the findings in the studies of high risk women summarized in Table 6.